 (1) For the purposes of the calculation of that total yearly production, all OEMs under the control of the same natural or legal person shall be considered to be a single OEM.
-With total yearly production is meant total production of all engine powers for the EU and non-EU markets combined.
+With total yearly production is meant total production of all engine powers for all machine categories and for the EU and non-EU markets combined.
 Equipped with internal combustion engines means engines of all categories.